Campanula rotundifolia (Harebell)

 (You’ll pick your shipping method in the next step)

-Proceed To CheckoutAn interesting and unusal native plant which is rarely seen.
+Night-flowering Catchfly is an interesting and unusual native plant which is rarely seen but is important for our declining moth population.
 As night falls the flowers of the night-flowering catchfly open and release a strong fragrance which attracts night-flying moths which feed on the copious nectar and pollinate the plant.
 The flowers remain open all night.

-White or very pale-pink flowers throughout the summer, followed by upturned seedpods.
+White or very pale-pink flowers throughout the summer, followed by attractive upturned seedpods.

-In the wild it grows in rough ground and makes an easy and excellent garden plant which offers a great deal to the local wildlife.
+In the wild it grows in rough scrubby ground.
+It is an easy and excellent garden plant which offers a great deal to the local wildlife.
+It can be e planted in the ground or containers.

 Height and spread: 60cm x 30cm